-For millions of years before the advent of commercially available synthetic fertilizers, plants derived the nutrients they needed solely from the air, water or soil.
-Many of those nutrients in the soil came from the mineralization of rocks.
+Plant growth is derived from nutrients from the air, water or soil.
+For millions of years before the advent of commercially available synthetic fertilizers, many of those nutrients in the soil came from the mineralization of rocks.
 To this day, rocks are still the backbone of many commercial formulations of fertilizers.

 All plants need some combination of 17 different elements at a minimum to survive, thrive, and complete their biological processes.
-Each plant may require additional nutrients, but in general, all plants require these same 17.
-These nutrients are further broken down into macro-and micro-nutrients depending on the volume typically required by plants.
+Each plant may require additional nutrients, but in general, all require these same 17 for plant growth.
+These nutrients are further broken down into macro-and micro-nutrients depending on the volume typically required for plant growth.
 Some classifications further break down the elements plants need into primary, secondary and micro-nutrients.
 Three of these necessary nutrients plants can obtain from air and water – carbon (C), hydrogen (H) and oxygen (O).
 The remaining elements are obtained through rocks.

 PRIMARY NUTRIENTS